henriquecustodia/fuux/README.md

 ### Responsive

-Flexboy uses prefixes to manage which classes should be used for each resolution.
+Fuux uses prefixes to manage which classes should be used for each resolution.

 #### Usage
 Add the responsive prefix to the classes to use on specific resolution, for example: